Specimens produced in Iberian Peninsula- Fluorapatite, Ferberite, Pyrite, and Marcasite

 Fluorapatite- Ferberite, Siderite and Muscovite: It is a cluster of crystals with one of the faces clearly dominant.
 Very rich, transparent and bright.

-Fluorapatite- Ferberite, Siderite, Muscovite and Pyrite: It is a very aerial crystal which is very rich in faces, transparent and very bright, good edges.
+Fluorapatite- Ferberite, Siderite, Muscovite and Pyrite: It is a very aerial crystal that is very rich in faces, transparent and very bright, good edges.

 Fluorapatite- Ferberite, Siderite and Muscovite: It's a two group of crystals in which one of them is clearly dominant, transparent, bright with fine edges.